d1b1/d1b1.github.com/_articles/schema_powered_apis.md

 improves the stability.
 As changes are made to the database schema, the library keeps the endpoints in sync.
 It's not magic, but it is performant.

-The platformatic modules are built on the patterns found in [fastify](https://fastify.dev/ecosystem/).
-This means that platformatic has access to a range of middle plugins that add common features; Auth0, OAuth, logging etc. Again.
+The Platformatic modules are built on the patterns found in [fastify](https://fastify.dev/ecosystem/).
+This means that Platformatic has access to a range of middle plugins that add common features; Auth0, OAuth, logging etc. Again.
 Low code via tested and scalable solutions.

 <div class="row">